 Mud took Christmas honors with “Lonely this Christmas” the following year.

 The Christmas cracker for Queen was “Bohemian Rhapsody”, which has sold a fantastic 2,176,000 copies.

 “When a child is born”, was the 1976 Christmas hit for Johnny Mathis and Wings topped the charts a year later with “Mull of Kintyre/Girls’ School “ which sold over 2 million copies.

 Boney M took “Mary's Boy Child ” to the top of the UK charts in 1978 (1,800,000 copies sold); and Pink Floyd outsold their opposition in 1979 with “Another brick in the wall”.

 The 1980 hit at Christmas was St Winfred’s School Choir and “There’s no one quite like Grandma”.

-The biggest Xmas seller of all time came four years later with Band Aid and “Do they know it’s Christmas” which sold more than 3.5 million copies.
+The biggest Xmas seller up until that time came four years later with Band Aid and “Do they know it’s Christmas” which sold more than 3.5 million copies.